marcos-garcia-csv/Data-Analysis-Portoflio/README.md

 👋 Hi, I'm Marcos!

-I'm an aspiring Data Analyst with a strong passion for transforming data into actionable insights.
+I'm an aspiring Data Analyst passionate about transforming data into actionable insights.
 I have hands-on experience with SQL, Python, Excel, and data visualization tools like Power BI and Tableau.
-My work focuses on uncovering patterns and trends that drive decision-making and business growth.
+My work involves uncovering patterns and trends that drive decision-making and business growth.

+I am currently studying Data Science & Analytics at Instituto Tecnológico de Las Américas (ITLA)

-In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
+I enjoy exploring new data analysis tools and techniques in my free time, and I am always looking for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.

+My CV